Skip to main content

 two men sitting at a table with papers and a pen - Photo by Amina Atar on Unsplash

-When that payslip arrived showing 1383N instead of 1257L, it was not an error or a bureaucratic quirk.
-It was confirmation that someone, most likely your spouse, did something useful: they handed you a slice of their unused personal allowance, and HMRC encoded that gift into a single letter at the end of your tax code.
+When that payslip arrived showing 1131N instead of 1257L, it was not an error or a bureaucratic quirk.
+It was confirmation that you did something useful: you handed your spouse or civil partner a slice of personal allowance you were never going to use, and HMRC encoded that gift into a single letter at the end of your tax code.

 The question is not what the N means.
 You now know that.
 The question is whether you have claimed it for every year you were eligible, whether the code is being applied correctly right now, and whether anything in your circumstances has changed that requires you to cancel the arrangement before HMRC comes asking questions.

 Start by checking your tax code.
 If the N is there and the number matches what you expect, all is well.
-If it is missing entirely and you think you should be receiving Marriage Allowance, five minutes on HMRC's website could recover more than a thousand pounds.
+If it is missing entirely and you think your household should be claiming Marriage Allowance, five minutes on HMRC's website could recover more than a thousand pounds.

 Check your tax code now at TapTax and confirm the number matches what is on your payslip.